-Daniel Gerhartz was born in Wisconsin in 1965, where he now lives with his wife, Jennifer, and their five children.
+Daniel Gerhartz was born in Wisconsin in 1965 where he now lives with his wife, Jennifer, and their five children.
 His interest in art piqued at an early age when a teenage friend suggested they spend one dreary afternoon drawing.
-It was at that moment that he discovered his life work.
+It was at that moment he discovered his life work.
 Gerhartz began his art education at the American Academy of Art in Chicago.
-After a brief stint in commercial art, he began pursuing fine art, visiting museums to study master works and painting alongside contemporary artists.
+After a brief stint in commercial art, he began pursuing fine art, visiting museums to study master works, and painting alongside contemporary artists.

 Gerhartz has been featured in solo and group shows across the country and has won several awards at prominent national invitational exhibitions.
 His work is collected both nationally and internationally.